Dop-dd/Data-Centric-Development-Milestone-Project-3/README.md

 The site is comprised of five main sections.
 Each of these section is made up of sub sctions which are the pages for the website.
 These consists primarily of Cab, Brands,, Types, Users and Admin sections.
+Only registered userd can access the Dashboard.
+The 'register' link is not available on the navbar.
+Users have to contact the company via using he contact form.
+The company receives an email via EmailJs. they sign he new user up and once signed, new users can manage cabs from within the Dashboard.

 The Home page contains information about the services on offer.
 The navigation bar contains the following links:
+Home -  This is the home page
-Cabs - here users can see all availabe cabs which they can click and book.
+Cabs - Here users can see all availabe cabs which they can click and book.
 Add Cab - New drivers can upload cab information and their details directly using this link.
 Log In -  registered users can login to the cab agency Contact - new users can request more information or sign up registeration here .
+Admin - Only available to registered users.
+It consist of the following pages:
+  1. Profile page - users can vies their profile here
+  2. Dashboard - Users can perform admin tasks here such as view, add, update and delete vehicle types or brands
+  3. Log out - Logged users can sign out using this link
+  4. Register - New users can be registered via this link

 For consistency of user experience the site's logo, navigation links and social media links on the page footer are repeated across the site's pages.
 The design and layout is also consistent when viewed on desktop, tablet or mobile